 PTI-125 - PTI-125 is the name of our product candidate for the treatment of Alzheimer's disease.
-This proprietary small molecule drug represents an entirely new target to treat Alzheimer's disease.
-PTI-125 benefits from a strong scientific rationale, peer-reviewed publications in prestigious academic journals and multiple peer-reviewed research grant awards from the National Institutes of Health ("NIH"), the primary agency of the U.S. government for biomedical research.
+This proprietary small molecule drug represents an entirely new approach to treat Alzheimer's disease.
+PTI-125 benefits from a strong scientific rationale, peer-reviewed publications in prestigious academic journals and multiple peerreviewed research grant awards from the National Institutes of Health ("NIH"), the primary agency of the U.S. government for biomedical research.

-In 2018, we initiated a Phase II clinical program for patients with Alzheimer's disease using PTI-125.
-On April 15, 2019, we announced completion of patient enrollment for a Phase IIa study for PTI-125.
-We expect to announce top-line results of our Phase IIa study in the second half of 2019.
-Our Phase II clinical program with PTI-125 is substantially funded by research grant awards from NIH.
+In 2018, we initiated a Phase 2 clinical program for patients with Alzheimer's disease using PTI-125.
+On April 15, 2019, we announced completion of patient enrollment for a Phase 2a study for PTI-125.
+We expect to announce top-line results of our Phase 2a study in the second half of 2019.
+We also expect to initiate a Phase 2b study in approximately the third quarter of 2019.
+Our Phase 2 clinical program with PTI-125 is substantially funded by research grant awards from NIH.
 PTI-125 was discovered and designed in-house and was characterized by our academic collaborators during research activities that were conducted from approximately 2008 to date.
 We own exclusive, worldwide rights to PTI-125, without royalty obligations to any third party.

 PTI-125Dx - We are developing PTI-125Dx as a blood-based biomarker/diagnostic to detect Alzheimer's disease.
 The goal of PTI-125Dx is to make the detection of Alzheimer's disease as simple as getting a blood test.
 This clinical-stage program is substantially funded by research grant awards from NIH.
-PTI-125Dx was discovered and designed inhouse and was characterized by our academic collaborators during research activities that were conducted from approximately 2008 to date.
+PTI-125Dx was discovered and designed in-house and was characterized by our academic collaborators during research activities that were conducted from approximately 2008 to date.
 We own exclusive, worldwide rights to PTI-125Dx, without royalty obligations to any third party.